Skip to content

 How to handle keys

-When creating a node when you know all data will be encrypted, selecting Encryption will make sure neither client nor server will attempt dedup or compression to prevent waste of computing resources.
-It is not a hard requirement, and if you want to encrypt only parts of it, select deduplication and compression as normal, then use options (described below) to point out the specific folders to encrypt.
+When creating a node when you know all data will be encrypted, selecting FORCE_ENCRYPT will make sure neither client nor server will attempt dedup or compression to prevent waste of computing resources.
+It is not a hard requirement, and if you want to encrypt only parts of it, select DEDUP_AND_COMPRESS as normal, then use options (described below) to point out the specific folders to encrypt.

 Selecting encryption while creating the node will push server config to the client going INCLUDE.ENCRYPT /.../* to make sure all files are secure at first run.